 - Additional information

 In the United States and Canada, the species is often referred to simply as a beaver, though this causes some confusion because another distantly related rodent, Aplodontia rufa, is often called the mountain beaver.

-The North American beaver or Castor canadensis eyes are covered by a nictitating membrane which allows the beaver to see under water.
+The North American beaver or Castor canadensis eyes are covered by a nictitating membrane which allows them to see under water.
 The nostrils and ears are sealed while submerged.
 A thick layer of fat under its skin insulates the beaver from its cold water environment.

-The beaver’s fur consists of long, coarse outer hairs and short, fine inner hairs.
+The North American beaver or Castor canadensis fur consists of long, coarse outer hairs and short, fine inner hairs.
 The fur has a range of colors, but usually is dark brown.
-Scent glands near the genitals secrete an oily substance known as castoreum, which the beaver uses to waterproof its fur.
+Scent glands near the genitals secrete an oily substance known as castoreum, which they use to waterproof their fur.

 |North American Beaver Facts:||